w35l3y/userscripts/includes/Includes_WinConfig/append-README.md

 		default	: "",			// default value
-		nogroup	: false,		// removes from the group of fields fields	: [...],		// list of fields (only if the current field is a group) }],
+		nogroup	: false,		// removes from the group of fields fields	: [...],		// list of fields (only if the current field is a group) focused	: false,		// default=false (defines focus) help	: false,		// default=false (displays the description of the field by clicking on (?) icon) }],
 	condition	: function (cfg) {
 		return N;	// -1=OPEN_DIALOG 0=ERROR (call 'unload' without opening dialog) 1=SUCCESS (call 'load' without opening dialog)